- Heating Systems

 Garbage disposal is leaking from the top

-Likely culprit: the sink flange
+Likely culprit: The sink flange

 Garbage disposals are connected to your sink with a flange and/or plumber’s putty.
 This seal can corrode and loosen over time.
-It can also leak if the garbage disposal is hit hard enough to loosen the seal (most common from doing other plumbing work under the sink).
+It can also leak if the garbage disposal is hit hard enough to loosen the seal (most common from doing other general plumbing work under the sink).

-The fix: re-seal the garbage disposal
+The fix: Re-seal the garbage disposal

-Garbage disposal is leaking from the bottom
+Garbage disposal is leaking from the bottom of the unit

-Likely culprit: busted seal inside of garbage disposals
+Likely culprit: Busted seal inside of garbage disposals

-The fix: get a new garbage disposal
+The fix: Get a new garbage disposal

 A new garbage disposal is likely your best bet.
 (Of course, if your disposal is still under warranty, that’s a different story.)
 Disposals aren’t terribly expensive and will last you 5-10 years.
 While you could potentially take your garbage disposal apart and fix the internal seal, it’s probably more work than it’s worth.